josefore/hello-world/README.md

-# hello-world
+## hello-world
-This is the classic kickoff hello world program
+# This is the classic kickoff hello world program
+I am Jose